Islamophobes Top 10

 Muhammad (the prophet of Islam)

 This islamophobe, who dares to claim that the best Jihad is the one whereby a man sheds his blood and wounds his horse in battle, happens to be the founder of Islam.
 The narration in which his statement is found is of a higher classification of authenticity than the famous hadith where he is recorded to have suggested that warfare is the lesser Jihad.
-In fact it holds the highest classification that exists.
 If you want to find hundreds more clear islamophobic statements where Muhammad talks about offensive warfare, dig through the sources and you’ll find him saying things like:

 “I have been ordered to fight with the people till they say, ‘None has the right to be worshipped but Allah,’